 If you are interested in seeing Poble Espanyol but do not wish to pay the entrance prices, this is an opportunity to see the area.
 Entrance to the village is included in the price of the flamenco show.
-Either before the show begins of once it has finished you can take a wander around Poble Espanyol and you will not be asked to leave.
+Either before the show begins off, or once it has finished, you can take a wander around Poble Espanyol, and you will not be asked to leave.

 Flamenco Show with drink